-How to clean Roomba i7?
-(5 Steps with Pictures)
+How To Clean Roomba i7?
+(Easy Steps With Pictures)

-Well, in this guide, I will outline how to clean your Roomba i7 in just 10-15 minutes without harming any of the fragile components or risking injury from the rotating brushes.
+In this guide, I’ll show you how to clean your Roomba i7 in just 10-15 minutes without damaging any delicate parts.

 Step 1: Tools you need